At the moment we’re seeing the two excellent welcome bonuses on two American Express small business cards:

 Which offer is easier to get approved for?

-The welcome bonus on the Amex Delta Platinum Business Card is only available those who haven’t had this exact card before.
-However, if you’ve had another Delta card, like the Gold Delta SkyMiles® Business Credit Card from American Express, you’d still be eligible.
+The welcome bonus on the Delta SkyMiles® Platinum Business American Express Card is only available to those who haven’t had this exact card before.
+However, if you’ve had another Delta card, like the Delta SkyMiles® Gold Business American Express Card, you’d still be eligible.